ladyson1806/AEBINUM/Git/Git_tutorial.md

 _____

 ## A. ACKNOWLEDGMENTS
--	Thanks to Francis, Gracielle and Gabriel for the Git Demonstration on Zoom!
+-	Thanks to @FrancisBanville, @graciellehigino and
+@gabrieldansereau for the Git Demonstration on Zoom! <br>
 It helped me a lot to write this summary tutorial 😊

 ## B. REFERENCES (for the two first pictures)
 -	Github documentation